Lopezjose124/budgeting-app/docs/schema.md

 In erd-v1.pdf you will find the current vesion of the Schema.
 The purpose of the database is to store users, accounts, transactions, and categories.

-# 2. 🧱 Databasr Tables
+# 2. 🧱 Database Tables

 ## 🧑 Users Table